xRyul/flashcards-obsidian-v2/README.md

     *   Open the Obsidian note containing the cards you wish to remove from Anki.
     *   Open the Command Palette (`Ctrl+P` or `Cmd+P`).
     *   Run the command `Flashcards: Delete all cards in current file from Anki only`.
-    *   The plugin will find all Anki IDs (`^...` or `%%...%%`) in the file, delete the corresponding notes from Anki, and remove all found ID blocks from the Obsidian note, preserving the note's layout.
+    *   The plugin will find all Anki ID comments (`<!-- ankiID: ... -->`) in the file, delete the corresponding notes from Anki, and remove the ID comment lines from the Obsidian note, preserving the note's layout.

 **Note:** These commands *only* affect Anki and the ID blocks in Obsidian.
 They do not delete the original card content (front/back) from your Obsidian note.
 This allows you to keep the information in Obsidian even after removing the flashcard from Anki.